Derrick Bell: Protests over faculty diversity

 During the summer of 1981, under the auspices of a grant from the National Endowment for the Humanities, Bell conducted a multi-week seminar in Race Relations Law for 14 lawyers and judges from across Oregon.
 The University of Oregon School of Law was not the only place Bell fought to create a more diverse and inclusive faculty.

-Returning to Harvard in 1986, after a year-long stint at Stanford University, Bell staged a five-day sit-in in his office.
-The goal was to protest the school's failure to grant tenure to two professors on staff, both of whose work promoted critical race theory.
+Following his return to Harvard in 1986, after a year-long stint at Stanford University.
+Bell staged a five-day sit-in in his office.
+The goal was to protest the school's failure to grant tenure to two professors on staff, both of whose work promoted CRT.
 The sit-in was widely supported by students, but divided the faculty, as Harvard administrators claimed the professors were denied tenure for substandard scholarship and teaching.

 In 1990, Harvard Law School had 60 tenured professors.
-Three of them were black men and five were women.
-With that said, none of these women were African-American.
+Three of them were Black men and five were women; none of these women were African-American.
 Displeased with this dearth of diversity among the faculty, Bell decided to protest with an unpaid leave of absence.
-Students supported the move which critics found "counterproductive," while Harvard administrators cited a lack of qualified candidates, defending that they had taken great strides in the previous decade to bring in black faculty members.He details the story of this protest in his book Confronting Authority.
+Students supported the move which critics found "counterproductive," while Harvard administrators cited a lack of qualified candidates, defending that they had taken great strides in the previous decade to bring in Black faculty members.
+He details the story of this protest in his book Confronting Authority.

-Bell's protest at Harvard stirred angry criticism and received a lot of backlash.
+Bell's protest at Harvard provoked angry criticism and backlash.
 Opposing Harvard Law faculty called him "a media manipulator who unfairly attacked the school," noting that other people had accused him of "depriv[ing] students of an education while he makes money on the lecture circuit."

 Following his leave of absence at Harvard, Bell accepted a visiting professorship at NYU Law in 1991.
 After two years, Harvard had still not hired any minority women, and Bell requested an extension of his leave, which the school refused, thereby ending his tenure.
-It was not until later in 1998, Harvard Law hired civil rights attorney and U.S. assistant attorney general nominee Lani Guinier, who became the law school's first black female tenured professor.
+It was not until later in 1998, Harvard Law hired a civil rights attorney and U.S. assistant attorney general nominee Lani Guinier, who became the law school's first Black female tenured professor.

 In March 2012, five months after his death, Bell became the target of conservative media, including Breitbart and Sean Hannity, in an exposé of President Barack Obama.
 The controversy focused on a 1990 video of Obama praising Bell at a protest by Harvard Law School students over the perceived lack of diversity in the school's faculty.
 Bell's widow stated that Bell and Obama had "very little contact" after Obama's law school graduation.
 She said that as far as she remembered, "He never had contact with the president as president."
 An examination of Senior Lecturer Obama's syllabus for his course on race and law at the University of Chicago revealed significant differences between Obama's perspective and that of Derrick Bell, even as Obama drew on major writings of critical race theory.